wp-plugins/license-distribution/readme.txt

 == Description ==

-This plugin is allows you to manage, distribute and validate licenses for your software and programs that your sell or simple just require a license for.
+This plugin allows you to manage, distribute and validate licenses for your software and programs that your sell or simple just require a license for.
 This plugin is super easy to use and comes with a simple API that allows you to create a license on the fly using one simple function.

 Features: